 - Cleanse scalp and give your hair a shine

 Let’s take a closer look at each of these uses for coffee grounds.
-I’m positive you’ll find at least one that you’ll want to try and waste those used coffee grounds no more!
+I’m positive you’ll find at least one that you’ll want to try and waste those used grounds no more!

 Use in Your Compost